Frequently asked Questions

 It is completely untrue.
 And anyone telling you that should probably know better.
 It is true that the French themselves hardly ever commission a survey, partly for historic reasons and partly because there are few French building surveyors.
 But very many English-speaking buyers would not dream of buying a house in France without first obtaining a survey – provided they can find a suitable surveyor.
 You have just found one!

-I’m not too sure whether I need a survey.
+I’m not sure I need a survey.
 Is it really necessary ?

-A pre-purchase survey is not exactly necessary but is probably advisable.
+A pre-purchase survey may not be essential but is probably advisable.
 Carried out by a properly qualified and experienced surveyor it will identify any problem areas, or potential problems, which might involve you in expense now or in the foreseeable future.
-It will also put any such problems into context, telling you which are serious and which are not.
+It will also put any such problems into context, telling you which are serious and which are not, and how soon they might need to be dealt with.
 If nothing else it will give you confidence and peace of mind about your intended purchase.
-Building construction (including water supply, electricity services and, above all, drainage) in France differs from that in the UK and you should therefore choose a surveyor with proven experience and a good track record of surveying French property.
+Building construction in France (including – among other things – water supply, electricity services and, above all, drainage) differs from that in the UK and you should therefore choose a surveyor with proven experience and a good track record of surveying French property.

 What exactly is a Chartered Building Surveyor, and why should I choose one ?